OBTAINING a NEW ZEALAND DRIVERS LICENCE

 Stage 1 takes about 10 minutes.
 It has some basic driving elements in lighter traffic as well as either the reverse parallel park or 3 point turn.
 The testing officer will check that you're able to drive well enough to progress to the 2nd stage.

-NZTA recommend: "Its a good idea to have lessons with a driving instructor to make sure you're doing things correctly before taking the test.
+NZTA recommend: "Its a good idea to have lessons with a professional driving instructor to make sure you're doing things correctly before taking the test.
 Most people who fail the test do so because of critical errors or immediate fail errors.
 If you're doing any of these errors during your practice sessions it means you're not ready to take the test."

 FULL LICENCE